 The best part of an at-home yoga routine is that it’s easy to adapt to your older adult’s abilities.

-Safety and comfort are the top priority
+Safety and comfort are the top priorities

 The number one priority is to keep your older adult safe and comfortable.